Aug

 Conclusion

-We owe it to our bodies to protect them from the chemicals that manufacturers produce.
-They have no concern about their customers’ health.
-You may ask yourself why cosmetics, toothpaste or other personal care products need to contain carcinogenic substances.
-It is up to the consumer to make the right choices.
-And we do have many health-oriented choices available to us now.
+We owe it to our bodies to protect them from the chemicals that manufacturers produce with no concern about their customers’ health.
+You may ask yourself why cosmetics, toothpaste or other personal care products are even manufactured with cancer producing substances in them!
+It is up to the consumer to make the right choices and we do have many health-oriented choices available to us now.
 My hope is that through education we will influence the market to become more health-oriented.

 Apr